My Della Femina Debut

 On my way to lunch, I dropped the radio copy off with the AE, sure I had nailed it.
 I can’t remember his name, so let’s call him Fred.

-After he staggered away, I burst into tears, then got up and went into Mark’s office sniffling and trying to speak, barely able to eek out what happened.
+After he staggered away, I burst into tears, then went into Mark’s office sniffling and trying to speak, barely able to eek out what happened.
 After I explained the situation, Mark was not happy.
 Fred got in big trouble.
-I hate to say it, but I was so happy.
+I hate to say it, but I was happy.

 The other moments that stand out were the Christmas Party at the River Café in Brooklyn.
 The lights of Manhattan twinkled on the East River as we partied and danced the night away.